karv1c/gtrends/README.md

 Google Trends is a powerful tool wich let you watch the people interests in timeline.
 It is used in marketing researchs, advertisment analisys or comparing trend lines with other data.

-Google Trends have some limitations:
+gTrends solves the main Google Trends limitation:
-  * There are no API to use it in your program
+  * No API to use it in code
-  * You can not compare more than 5 keywords
+  * Impossibility of comparing more than 5 keywords

 This project represents a Web API for Google Trends with easy to use functionality.
 It is not deployed yet, but it is already working on localhost.
 To run the webserver just compile this rust project.
 There is an example wich you could run with this command in your terminal.